Quickstart Guide

 estimator object instance:

-# Classifier declaration with a specifed output directory
+# Declare the classifier with a specifed output directory and train it

 clf = KhiopsClassifier(output_dir="User/Documents/test_khiops")